thejsway/thejsway/README.md

 * **Beginner-friendly yet comprehensive**.
 From the very basics of programming up to full-stack web development, a lot of topics are covered in a simple and accessible way.
 No prior knowledge needed!
 * **Standards-aligned**.
 From start to finish, the book enforces good programming habits, embraces the ubiquitous JavaScript tools [ESLint](http://eslint.org) and [Prettier](https://github.com/prettier/prettier) and closely follows the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).
 * **Future-proof**.
 It is entirely written using the recent ES2015 syntax, avoiding awkwardnesses from the past.
-* **Practice-oriented**.
-No real learning happens without doing!
+* **Practical**.
+No real learning happens without practicing!
 Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
 A three-part project will guide you in the creation of a complete social news web application.
 * **Easy to follow**.
-Code along directly in your browser or build yourself a great JavaScript development environment.
+Code along directly in your browser or build a great JavaScript development environment on your local machine.

-This repository contains the book manuscript files, free to read.
+This repository contains the book manuscript files, free to read for everyone.
 Your [contributions](CONTRIBUTING.md) are most welcome.

 Read a bit more about this project [here](https://medium.com/@bpesquet/walk-this-javascript-way-e9c45ab5b696#.fmmywlb2e).